The Missing Cross to Purity

 to please the lust of the eye, the lust of the flesh, and the pride of life.

-And fashion not yourselves according to your former lust of ignorance;
+And do not fashion yourselves according to your former lust of ignorance;

 and let the time past be sufficient,